-- a.
-This model should be used for any Folding Carton Manufacturer who supplies goods and services to the Food Industry - b.
+- This model should be used for any Spiral-wound Can Manufacturer who supplies goods and services to the Food Industry - b.
 It must be noted the Critical Control Points outlined in this model are only POTENTIAL CCPs.
 Your plan may/will vary depending on your exact process, programs and customer requirements.